arangodb/docs/3.10/aql/functions-geo.md

 can be **optimized** by an S2 based [geospatial index](../indexing-geo.html) on the attribute `geo` of the collection `collectionname`, if `geoJson` evaluates to a valid GeoJSON object, and the index has the `geoJson` flag set to `true`.
-Note that it has to be in this direction,
+Note that it has to be in this order of arguments, whereas this FILTER:

 ```
   FILTER GEO_CONTAINS(doc.geo, geoJson)